boazbk/crypto/lec_03_pseudorandom-generators.md

 * Alice then picks a random $b\leftarrow_R\{0,1\}$ and sends it to Bob. \
 * Bob  reveals what he sent in the previous stage and if it was case I, their output is $b$, and if it was case II, their output is $1-b$.
 >
-It can be shown that (assuming the protocol is completed) the output is a random coin, neither Alice or Bob can control or predict with more than negligible advantage over half.
+It can be shown that (assuming the protocol is completed) the output is a random coin, which neither Alice or Bob can control or predict with more than negligible advantage over half.
 (Trying to formalize this and prove it is an excellent exercise.)

 ## What do pseudorandom generators actually look like?